kkrull/python-sandbox/src/sode/python/README.md

 ## pipenv

 Remember to use `pipenv shell` to set up the python interpreter.
+This appears to happen automatically with the use of a local `.envrc`.